 (Last updated:3/28/2014; last reviewed:3/28/2014)

 - Women with a positive rapid HIV antibody test during labor require immediate linkage to HIV care and comprehensive follow-up, including confirmation of HIV infection.
-If infection is confirmed, a full health assessment is warranted, including evaluation for associated medical conditions, counseling related to newly diagnosed HIV infection, and assessment of need for ART and opportunistic infection prophylaxis (AII).
+If infection is confirmed, a full health assessment is warranted, including evaluation for associated medical conditions, counseling related to newly diagnosed HIV infection, and assessment of need for cART and opportunistic infection prophylaxis (AII).

-- Breastfeeding is not recommended for HIV-infected women in the United States, including those receiving ART (AII).
+- Breastfeeding is not recommended for HIV-infected women in the United States, including those receiving cART (AII).

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion